389 Pontiac Engine Build

 In stock trim, the 1965 GTO 389ci Tri-power motor was rated at 360 horsepower.
 In a properly prepared car, that was good for 14-second quarter-mile times.
 But I wanted to have a little more power.

-The 389 heads that came with the 1965 GTO were not correct, nor were they in good shape.
-After doing a little research, I found a pair of 1969 Ram-Air 3 heads (cast #16), which have the large valves and better breathing.
+The 389 heads that came with the 1965 GTO were not in good shape, nor were they correct.
+After doing a little research, I found a pair of 1969 Ram-Air 3 heads (cast #16), which have larger valves and better breathing.
 They fit on the 389 block with no problems and will work fine, providing you use push rods, rocker arms, and valve covers for the 1967-up Pontiac 400 motor.

-By using Ram-Air III heads on the 389 block, the factory Tri-power engine output of 360 horsepower is significantly higher.
+By using Ram-Air III heads on a 389 Tripower engine, the factory rating of 360 horsepower is significantly higher.

 Applying a few coats of paint to a rebuilt engine provides protection as well as good looks.
 To get paint to properly adhere to a cast-iron, the metal must be clean and dry.